Review

 What is the one thing you want people to know about you and your books?

-Thank you Poppy Jacobson for chatting with me!
-I will include her information down below.
-Check out her newest release, Lies like Rubies today!
+Thank you Tony Reyes for chatting with me!
+I will include his information down below.
+Check out his Waiting for Darkness series today!

 ~Synopsis~